samaea/virtual-assistant-workshop/README.md

        ![LUIS Settings](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/luis_2_settings.png)

   1. Click on the Start menu, search for PowerShell 6 and open it.
 Input the following command to navigate to your Virtual Assistant's folder and deploy the solution into Azure.
-Replace **{LABUSERNAME}** with your actual Microsoft alias.
+Replace **{LABUSERNAME}** with your actual Lab User alias.

        ```powershell
        cd C:\Users\labuser\source\repos\{LABUSERNAME}-VirtualAssistant\{LABUSERNAME}_VirtualAssistant